 Downtown Redmond continues to grow into a connected and compact urban center, with an infusion of parks, housing, regional transportation investments, and pedestrian improvements.
-Even with these changes, the largest land use in Downtown is parking, with 41% of land dedicated to onand off-street parking.
-The public and private investments require a closer look at how space is utilized Downtown, and the changing role of parking management as demand for eateries, employment and access to regional transportation increases.
+Even with these changes, the largest land use in Downtown is parking, with 41% of land dedicated to on-and off-street parking.
+The public and private investments require a closer look at how space is utilized Downtown and how parking management's role continues to change as demand for eateries, employment and access to regional transportation increases.

 Currently Redmond has substantial parking and land dedicated to parking in the Downtown area, with 13,212 spaces of on and off-street parking compared to other downtowns and relative to observed parking occupancy during data collection.
 Occupancy rates for the Downtown area are between 50-60 percent for on-street parking, and 32%-44% for off-street parking.
-Despite this capacity 73% of survey respondents stated that there is not enough parking in Downtown.
+Despite these occupancy rates, 73% of survey respondents stated that there is not enough parking in Downtown.